martinlindhe/core3/README.md

     cli tool that verifies all tables & columns exist. use reflection to find all classes extending from PdoTable, use their public variables as column names, verify db structure!

+TODO db:
+    Not passing the PDO::PARAM_INT parameter when binding integer variables can sometimes cause PDO to quote them.
+This can screw up certain MySQL queries.
+See this bug report.  https://bugs.php.net/bug.php?id=44639